ecshreve/slomad/pkg/slomad/README.md

 )
 ```

-DeployTargetRegex is a map of DeployTarget to a regex string that matches the target's hostname.
+<a name="DeployTargetRegex"></a>DeployTargetRegex is a map of DeployTarget to a regex string that matches the target's hostname.

 ```go
 var DeployTargetRegex = map[DeployTarget]string{